Get Doncaster Moving Team

 Community Sport & Physical Activity Development Officer

 I support Doncaster's voluntary sports sector organisations to thrive.
 I work with national, regional and local stakeholders to develop innovative ways for Doncaster residents to access sport and physical activity opportunities.
 This varies from liaising with National Governing Bodies to encourage sports delivery locally to supporting Doncaster grassroots sports clubs being creative and sustainable in their day to day operations.
-I also work to deliver major sporting events that can create long lasting memories and legacy opportunities for local residents.
+I also lead Get Doncaster Moving's work within our Active Education agenda.
+Here I support the Education system and partners to embed physical activity at the heart of a schools ethos.
+Finally, I also lead on the delivery of major sporting events for the city that can create long lasting memories and social impact for local residents.

 What do you do to keep active?